TEK-Nemesis/2-Channel-OGX360-with-USB-Hub/README.md

 ### * WARNING *
-This project is in the ALPHA STAGE.
-It has not yet been tested so please use at your own risk.
+This project is in the BETA STAGE.
+A previous version of the PCB was tested and everything worked great.
+Use at your own risk!

 <img src="./Images/2-port ogx360 with 2-port USB Hub.jpg" width="60%"/>